rohan20k/Credit_Card_Approval_Predictor/README.md

 The structure of the notebook is as follows -

-Load and inspect the dataset
+Load and inspect the dataset.
 Explore the numerical and non-numerical features that the notebook has.
 In addition, as mentioned in the dataset description we have to deal with values having different ranges and the missing values.
 Preprocess the model to ensure the machine learning model we choose can make good predictions.
 After preprocessing is complete, we need to do some EDA or Exploratory Data Analysis to build our intuition.
 Finally we try to build a machine learning model that can predict if an indivisual's application for a credit card will be accepted or not ?